cloudflare/cloudflare-docs/content/waf/managed-rules/waf-exceptions/define-api.md

 Skipping all remaining rules only affects the rules in the current context (account or zone).
 For example, adding a rule with `skip` action to the account-level phase entry point ruleset has no impact on the rules defined in the zone-level phase entry point ruleset — these zone-level rules will still be evaluated.

-## Skip one or more WAF's managed rulesets
+## Skip one or more WAF managed rulesets

-To skip one or more WAF's managed rulesets, create a rule with `skip` action containing a `rulesets` field in the `action_parameters` object.
+To skip one or more WAF managed rulesets, create a rule with `skip` action containing a `rulesets` field in the `action_parameters` object.
 The `rulesets` field must contain a list of managed ruleset IDs you wish to skip.

 Example of rule definition: